With over 613,000 people, the region comprises about 17% of total state population.

 In general, towns with higher median household income tend to have lower teen birth rates, and vice versa.

 Infant mortality rates vary significantly by race.
-In North Central region, they are slightly higher than the state average.
-With 5 deaths per 1,000 births, the rate is lowest for White residents (although that is the highest rate for White people among all 6 regions).
-For Hispanic and Latino, the rate is 7, for Black — 10.5.
-Explore data on data.ctdata.org.
+In North Central region, they are 7.1 deaths per 1,000 births for 2021.
+That is higher than the state average of 4.7 deaths per 1,000 births.
+With 11.4 deaths per 1,000 births, the rate is highest for Black residents.
+For Hispanic and Latino, the rate is 8.6, for White — 1.1.

 Disparate outcomes by race signal institutional biases.
 This indicator identifies that a different service model may be required to impact the disparities.